MeteoSwiss/opendata/docs/c-climate-data/c8-c9-climate-scenarios.md

 The localised Climate CH2025 datasets consist of 30-year daily time series for different global warming levels (GWL: < add link to GWL page on MeteoSwiss Website >) and the reference period 1991–2020 for several climate variables at individual Swiss stations (DAILY-LOCAL) and on a regular 1 km grid covering the area of Switzerland (DAILY-GRIDDED).
 This data is primarily useful for research purposes or professional consulting.

-A detailed description of the localised Climate CH2025 datasets is available on the MeteoSwiss Website: <Link to CH2025 Datensätze website>.
+A detailed description of the localised Climate CH2025 datasets is available on the MeteoSwiss Website: [Climate CH2025 datasets](https://www.meteoswiss.admin.ch/climate/climate-change/swiss-climate-scenarios/reports-data-and-graphs-of-climate-change-scenarios/climate-ch2025-datasets.html)

 ## Data structure